 Furniture at these locations is usually decent enough to generate a profit for the shop, as well as some cash for the original owner.
 And the boutique shops sometimes carry high-end designer brands.

 9. Special promotions

 The best time to buy furniture is when stores have to make room for new inventory.
-The timing varies, but check holidays like Memorial Day and Veterans Day, plus the months of February and August.
-Hold off and the price might drop even more.
+The timing varies, but check around holidays like Memorial Day and Veterans Day, plus the months of February and August.
+Hold off a while, and the price might drop even more.